resilient-swarms/thymio/README.md

 ## For A Raspberry Pi :
+To configure WLAN use information from the [official documentation](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)

 First install all dependencies for ARGoS, ASEBA and DaSHEL, then build them from source.
 When building ARGoS from source on a Raspberry Pi QtOpenGL is now required and also the build must be specifically for Thymio robot.